cjrh/deadpool/README.rst

   will not run at all, such as when the subprocess is killed by the OS due to an out-of-memory (OOM) condition.
 So don't design your application such that the finalizer is required to run for correct operation.
+- Even though ``Deadpool`` typically uses a hard kill to remove subprocesses, it does still run any handlers registered with ``atexit``.
 - ``Deadpool`` tasks can have timeouts.
 When a task hits the timeout, the underlying subprocess in the pool is killed with ``SIGKILL``.
   The entire process tree of that subprocess is killed.
 Your application